 Native to California and the smallest of the elk subspecies, it’s the tule elk.
 These elk can be found in central California.
 In general, elk live in a variety of locales, like alpine meadows, rainforests, dry desert valleys, and hardwood forests.
 Tule elk are very social creatures, where the herd is the main point of their livelihood.
-Elk move about from place to place in search of food and water.
+Tule elk move about from place to place in search of food and water.
 They aren’t truly nomadic, but do travel relatively short distances to find sustenance.
-If there is plenty of food and no human disturbances, elk will stay put.
+If there is plenty of food and no human disturbances, these elk will stay put.

 First the Stats…

 Scientific name: Cervus canadensis nannodes

 Length: Up to 7 feet

 Height: Up to 5 feet, at the shoulder

 Lifespan: Up to 12 years